 CIS stands out as a provider of international recruitment services for a number of reasons:

-- Our London recruitment event is a well-established, respected and successful event that has been running for over thirty years, attracting a diverse mix of schools and educators;
+- Our recruitment fairs are a well-established, respected and successful event that has been running for over thirty years, attracting a diverse mix of schools and educators.

 - CIS brings to the recruitment process an in-depth knowledge of the schools we support as a result of our school accreditation service.

 - As long as you submit an update every two years, CIS will retain your professional portfolio for future job-seeking.

 - We have a dedicated and friendly team of professionals available to answer your questions and advise.
 Send us an email at email@example.com!